Community-based Skills Assessment

 - Home living skills

-The assessment uses both a criterion-based observation and interview-based process to measure the individual's knowledge, skills and behaviors.
+The assessment uses both observation and interviews to measure the individual's knowledge, skills and behaviors.

-This assessment was developed for Autism Speaks through a contract with Virginia Commonwealth University's Rehabilitation Research and Training Center.
-It was designed to assess an individual's knowledge, skill and social communication abilities.
+This assessment was developed for Autism Speaks through a contract with Virginia Commonwealth University's Rehabilitation Research and Training Center